atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 ---

-## Scenario 2

-### Build a Change Data Capture Integration App using BWCE and deploy to TIBCO Platform
+## Section 3 - Build a Change Data Capture Integration App using BWCE and deploy to TIBCO Platform

 >Pleased with Dave's work, Steve has another task for him.
 >